Ro1and19/MyProjects/Json Database try/README.md

 ## Description

-Develop a Java-based client-server application that enables you to store data on the server in JSON format.
-Practice parallelization for processing multiple requests to enhance your career prospects.
+Java-based client-server application that enables you to store data on the server in JSON format.
+Practice parallelization for processing multiple requests.

 ## Example